 Last year, Russian gas giant Gazprom earned seven times less than in 2013, blaming the sharp decline in the value of the ruble and its frictions with Ukraine's gas operator Naftogaz for the massive downturn in profits.

-released Wednesday, net profit of the Russian energy company dropped to 159 billion rubles ( 2.8 billion euros, $3 billion) in 2014, sharply down from 1.14 trillion rubles in the previous year.
+According to Gazprom's annual report released Wednesday, net profit of the Russian energy company dropped to 159 billion rubles ( 2.8 billion euros, $3 billion) in 2014, sharply down from 1.14 trillion rubles in the previous year.

 But revenue grew by 6.4 percent, reaching 5.6 trillion rubles for the year, driven by higher sales to its main European markets which imported 4 percent more gas from the Russian energy company.
 The Russian behemoth supplies about 30 percent of the 28-nation EU's natural gas.

 Gazprom primarily blamed the sharp devaluation of the Russian currency for the profit slump, which had increased expenses by 926 billion rubles.
 A further 34 billion rubles were shorn off earnings due to a dispute over gas prices with Ukraine's state-owned utility Naftogaz.